-The State of Washington is in the process of implementing the Teacher Performance Assessment (TPA), a portfolio-based, external assessment of candidates' teaching skills.
+The State of Washington now requires that all teacher candidates complete the Teacher Performance Assessment (edTPA), external assessment of candidates' teaching skills.
 Candidates must meet standard on this assessment in order to be recommended for Residency Certification.
 The portfolio will include video clips, lesson plans, formative and summative assessment data, and an analysis and reflections about how the candidate used assessment information and knowledge of the students' linguistic and cultural backgrounds to shape instruction.
 The specific requirements of the assessment are based on the endorsement area(s) in which the candidate is seeking certification.
 Therefore, each candidate will provide the building principal and mentor teacher with a paper copy of the rubrics and guidelines for the portfolio for their specific endorsement area.
 The rubrics and guidelines are intended to keep the mentor and principal informed about the standards Washington State expects the candidate to meet.
-The mentor will not be evaluating the TPA portfolio but does need to work with the candidate to obtain permissions for the required videotaping.
+The mentor will not be evaluating the edTPA portfolio but does need to work with the candidate to obtain permissions for the required videotaping and collection of student work samples.

-Permission granted by author to modify for use by the Master in Teaching Program at The Evergreen State College.
+1Permission granted by author to modify for use by the Master in Teaching Program at The Evergreen State College.